Saebyuckbaan/demo-mockup/Home.md

 Part 2 will first be graded on if Postgres and D3 is functional in your application.
 This will be graded on a binary scale — you receive points upon completion if working without errors.
 The majority of Part 2 will be graded on application and execution of the design principles mentioned.
 You can receive a maximum of 2 points for each criteria, which totals up to a maximum of 12 points cumulative for the this section.
 If your application shows no evidence or mis-use of a principle, then you will receive 0 points for that criteria.
 Likewise, if there is some evidence that your team as attempted to address a criteria, then you will receive 1 point.

 Extra Credit: If your team incorporates another data set outside from the DELPHI database, and utilizes it in a meaningful way in your application, then you will receive a maximum of 2 additional points.
 If time permits, it’s **highly** recommended that you attempt to this portion of the assignment as well.

+* (Notes) For the optional assignment if you would like to use data at a global scale:
+You can use the UN's numerous databases, tables and glossaries containing over 60 million data points cover a wide range of themes including Agriculture, Crime, Education, Employment, Energy, Environment, Health, HIV/AIDS, Human Development, Industry, Information and Communication Technology, National Accounts, Population, Refugees, Tourism, Trade, as well as the Millennium Development Goals indicators.

+* You can login to the [UN Data API](https://www.undata-api.org/)

+> Username: COGS121

+> Password: 121cogs

+> Application ID: 748700a6

+> Application Keys: da089213c5409863a37878ee4adfee

 It is expected that each group member equally contributes to the assignment.
 The distribution of work should determined by group consensus and responsibility should be given that member's expertise (either technical or design). **Document the distribution of work in the README file.**